 EMS Training and Education

 Physician medial directors are responsible for the training and education of prehospital personnel.
-You will work with jurisdictional training officials and observe how paramedic are educated.
+You will work with jurisdictional training officials and observe how paramedics are educated.
 Participation in skills training and attendance at various lectures is encouraged.
 Students will also have the opportunity learn various prehospital life support skills including basic dysrhythmia recognition, intravenous access, and airway management.

 Contact Information